eyanoapp/opensigl/docs/en/for-developers/upgrading-bhima.md

 3. Run `NODE_ENV=production npm run build` to compile the latest client-side code
 4. Run `npm run migrate` to create the migration script.
 5. Run `mysql $DATABASE < migration-$DATABASE.sql` as described above.
-6. Restart any running BHIMA instances
+6. Restart any running OpenSIGL instances

-This should complete the steps to upgrading an existing BHIMA installation.
+This should complete the steps to upgrading an existing OpenSIGL installation.